sudarshan85/learning-agent/content/post/mercari_1.md

 These have same number of missing values as `category_name`.
 If we look at the information in the `category_name` column, we can see that almost all the information from that column is captured in the 3 new columns `['main_cat', 'sub_cat1', 'sub_cat2]`.
 So there is really no need to keep `category_name` column (in fact this what I originally did).
 However, after thinking about and following Jeremy Howard's [suggestion](https://v637g.app.goo.gl/4e2GBBkUJhWtL2Qr8) of having more columns, I decided to leave it in there.
 If we think about it, it makes sense to have it in there because it provides information like how certain categories occur together which might be helpful for our algorithm.

 #### Regression as Classification
 As of this writing, the FastAI library does not support a regression type problem with a language model out of the box.
 While, I could try to write a custom module which did that, I have decided to take an easier approach to utilize the already present API for classification.
 I decided to convert the regression problem of predicting the price of a product, into a classification problem of predicting a range of values (category) within which a product's price might belong.
-Now, if I model this as a classification problem for use with unstructured data, then that has to be done with structured data as well, as one of the primary goals of this blog post series is to compare and contrast performance differences between using various components of the data.
+Now, if I model this as a classification problem for use with unstructured data, then that has to be done with structured data as well, as one of the primary goals of this blog post series is to compare and contrast performance differences between using various groups of the data.

 For converting this into a classification problem, I followed similar steps given [here](http://fastml.com/regression-as-classification/).
 I used to create labels (or categories) in the `log1p` scale of the price, since that allowed more granularity.
 My objective here is to get a bunch labels which can be assigned to each record in the data, based on where the `log1p` of the price falls into.
 For this, I needed to determine my labels first.
 These are the steps I followed (keep in mind that `price` values here are in the `log1p` scale) :